 It's a really versatile ingredients and there are so many ways to use it!

 How could you adapt this halloumi and pomegranate salad?

 As I said, this salad came about as I was trying to use up ingredients in the fridge.
 It was then so good I had to write it down!
 So, don't feel you have to add exactly the same ingredients.

 For the coleslaw type base then you can use different vegetables that you might add to a coleslaw.
 White cabbage, celeriac or beetroot would also work.
-You can also use red or white onions instead of spring onions.
+You can also use red or brown onions instead of spring onions.